ACRMGroup/SAAP3/plugins/README.md

 Output
 ------

-Output is a snippet of JSON.
+Output is a single line snippet of JSON.

 - Each tag **must** start with the plugin name and a dash (e.g. `Voids-`)
 - The actual property **must** be in capitals (e.g. `"SProtFT-FEATURES"`)